Stephanie Natter, MA, ATR-BC, CGP, LCPAT

 Christopher earned his Master of Social Work degree with a clinical focus from the University of Maryland, Baltimore.
 He works with individuals, couples, and groups.

-Shani Missner MD, PhD, LMSW, CLCP
+Shani Missner MD, PhD, LCSW, CLCP

 “I pray that these things never end,